Category: Family

 As well as obtaining legal protection for you, we can give legal advice in relation to your children including maintenance, the family home and rights of occupation, and other legal issues.

-• Court Marriage procedure and steps in Karachi
+7. Court Marriage procedure and steps in Karachi

 The Best Court Marriage Law Firm in Karachi Pakistan

-Initially a woman must sign an ‘affidavit of free will’ that states that she is of sound mind, an adult and is not being coerced into marriage.
+Initially a woman must sign an ‘affidavit of free will’ that states that she is of sound mind, an adult, and is not being coerced into marriage.
 “This statement is very important,”

 “Often when girls leave their home, their parents file a First Information Report (FIR) that they have disappeared and claim that they left with cash and jewelry.
-In this affidavit, the girl has to declare that she did not taken any valuable thing with her, so later the couple is protected against accusations of theft.”
+In this affidavit, the girl has to declare that she did not take any valuable thing with her, so later the couple is protected against accusations of theft.”

-The girl also needs to submit proof of her age: a copy of her Computerized National Identity Card or Passport, education or medical certificate will do.
+The girl also needs to submit proof of her age: a copy of her Computerized National Identity Card or Passport, education, or medical certificate will do.

 Contact Us